jebbett/STHostPinger/README.md

 If anything obvious isn't working you will recieve errors in the console, you can enable extra debugging by setting to 2 in config.config, or have no updates by setting to 0.

+To run this on mono you will need to download mono for Mac, or for Linux install "mono-complete", the standard runtime doesn't contain everything you need.

+On Linux you can run "mono STHostPinger.exe" or "mono STHostPinger.exe &" to run in the background ("jobs" will show running instances and "kill $1" will kill process 1)

 ### 4. Configure the Smart App